(Non)-hyperuniformity of perturbed lattices: Positive result in dimension 2

-{This is a point of our analysis where the speed of decay is more difficult to quantify.
+This is a point where the speed of decay is more difficult to quantify.
 For example, imposing additional moment conditions on the perturbations does not help.
 We can however make the following observation: \begin{claim} We have $\lim_{r \to \infty} C(r) = 0$ in such a way that: